 Subversion of host defense mechanisms by murine tumors.
-I. A circulating factor that suppresses macrophage-mediated resistance to infection.
+II.
+Counter-influence of concomitant antitumor immunity.

 - Views Icon Views